 In 2014, IPHD adopted the village of Bhikamkor, a traditionally conservative and impoverished community approximately 65 kilometers north of Jodhpur.
 In Bhikamkor, IPHD runs a community center and a female health clinic.
 In just a few years, women in Bhikamkor, with IPHD’s help, have made remarkable strides in rising above the poverty line and bettering their community.
-Read our Impact to learn more.
+Read our Impact Report 2018/19 to learn more.

 In the future, IPHD hopes to adopt additional villages so that our programs can have far-reaching impacts across multiple rural communities in Rajasthan.